 You can use the computers at our Life Centres in Wigan or Leigh or any one of the Council’s libraries

-This is to enable the recycling centre to verify your details against your waste permit.
-This will also prevent misuse of the waste permit.
+This also enables the recycling centre staff to verify your details against your waste permit.
+This will prevent misuse of the waste permit.

-What identification do I need to take to the recycling centre?
+What proof of address or identification do I need to take to the recycling centre?